ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 > PC $> cd $HOME/STM32MPU_workspace/tmp
 > PC $> unzip stm32mp1.zip
 > ```
+-->

-3. Move to `$HOME/STM32MPU_workspace/tmp/stm32mp1`
+1. Move to the compiled images directory

 > ```bash
-> PC $> cd stm32mp1
+> PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop/tmp-glibc/deploy/images/stm32mp1-workshop/
 > ```

-4. Set the boot switches (located at the back of the board) to the off position
+2. Set the boot switches (located at the back of the board) to the off position

 ![](Pictures/STM32MP157C-DK2_jumper_flash.jpg)

-5. Connect an USB Type A to Type C cable between your PC and CN7 (USB) connector (SD Card programming port)
+3. Connect an USB Type A to Type C cable between your PC and CN7 (USB) connector (SD Card programming port)
-6. Connect an USB Type A to Type C cable between your PC and CN6 (PWR_IN) connector (board power supply)
+4. Connect an USB Type A to Type C cable between your PC and CN6 (PWR_IN) connector (board power supply)
-7. Press the reset button to reset the board
+5. Press the reset button to reset the board
-8. Use STM32CubeProgrammer in command line interface mode to program the board SD Card
+6. Use STM32CubeProgrammer in command line interface mode to program the board SD Card

 - Check the USB port where the board is connected